M-Davies/eye-of-horus/src/scripts/README.md

 22. Rule Violation: One gesture combination is the same as the other when reversed
 23. Custom Label Project is shutting down or starting up
 24. Given image is too large for detect custom labels
+25. ClientError on image processing of custom labels.
+Likeihood is too large to even send with detect_custom_labels